 Businesses that manage to deliver a differentiated customer experience establish relationships with their customers, understand their needs, and provide high-level customer service to build customer loyalty.

 Research shows that 58% of customers agree customer service is vital for their loyalty to a brand.
 Conducting regular quality checks is a part of maintaining top-level customer service.

 In service positions where the employee turnover rate is high, providing excellent quality customer service experience is perhaps one of the most challenging aspects of the job.
 As new employees join and old ones leave, the quality of your customer service poses the constant risk of deteriorating.
-That's why it's crucial to look at the right metrics to keep the pulse of your customer service performance.
+That's why looking at the right metrics is crucial to keep the pulse of your customer service performance.